emanbuc/Appunti_Qualita_e_Sicurezza_Informatica/azure_point2site_vpn/azure_point2site_vpn.md

-# Azure Point to Site VPN
+# How to Configure a Point to Site VPN using Azure VPN Gateway

+A Point to Site VPN  (P2S VPN) allow user to access resources on Azure when not connected to the company LAN.
+A P2S VPN access can be given also to external collaborator that are not allowed to connect to company LAN regardless of their working location.

+## Overview

+To deploy an P2S VPN using Azure VPN Gateway  must go trough the following steps:

-creare VPN Gateway e Virtual Network
+1. create VPN Gateway e Virtual Network

-Generare Root Certificate e client certificate
+2. generate a root certificate e client certificate

-Configurare VPN Gateway con root certificate
+3. configure VPN Gateway with root certificate

-Generare Client VPN

-Installare Client VPN
+4. generate VPN client setup package

+5. installa certificate on client
+6. install VPN client

 https://docs.microsoft.com/it-it/azure/vpn-gateway/vpn-gateway-howto-point-to-site-resource-manager-portal

 https://docs.microsoft.com/it-it/azure/vpn-gateway/vpn-gateway-certificates-point-to-site

-## VPN Gateway
+## Create VPN Gateway

-## Root Certificate
+## Generate Root Certificate